Banjio/obsi_backup/3D_Printing/Neptune4Pro/OpenNeptune.md

 * Octo Everywhere: Similiar to Obico? https://octoeverywhere.com/?source=kiauh_readme
 * OctoApp: App for Smartphone connecting to your printer https://github.com/crysxd/OctoApp-Plugin
 * SimplyPrint: Cloud 3d printing

+## Klipper Functions that are Configured out of the Box
+* BED_LEVEL_SCREWS_TUNE
+* TILTS_SCREW_ADJUST (However i adjusted the values to the ones measured from the noozle this may be wrong because in the docs it is sad to measure from the probe):